cockroachdb/docs/build-a-python-app-with-cockroachdb.md

 Make sure you have already [installed CockroachDB](install-cockroachdb.html).

 <div class="filter-content" markdown="1" data-tool="driver">
 Also, feel free to watch this process in action before going through the steps yourself.
-Note that the demo video features Python code for executing basic statements (step 4), but the code for executing more complex transactions is not covered (step 5).
+Note that the demo video does not show installation of the driver (step 1).
 Also note that you can copy commands directly from the video, and you can use **<** and **>** to go back and forward.

-<asciinema-player class="asciinema-demo" src="asciicasts/build-a-test-app.json" cols="107" speed="2" theme="monokai" poster="npt:0:40" title="Build a Test App"></asciinema-player>
+<asciinema-player class="asciinema-demo" src="asciicasts/build-a-python-app-with-driver.json" cols="107" speed="2" theme="monokai" poster="npt:0:24" title="Build a Python App - Client Driver"></asciinema-player>
 </div>

 <div class="filter-content" markdown="1" data-tool="driver">